 NEXTDC to purchase three commercial property sites for data center development

-NEXTDC announced its intention to purchase three new commercial property sites for future data centre developments in Sydney, Melbourne, and Perth.
+NEXTDC announced its intention to purchase three new commercial property sites for future data center developments in Sydney, Melbourne, and Perth.

 The company will fund the New Sites, together with the initial development of P2, via an equity raising, consisting of a fully underwritten $281 million institutional placement of new shares and a non-underwritten Share Purchase Plan.

 The New Sites, as well as the P2 base building development works, are incremental to the company's existing funding envelope.

 NEXTDC continues to experience very strong demand for its premium data center services.

 The company is in advanced negotiations in relation to several large customer opportunities, which further improves NEXTDC’s visibility and increases its confidence in the size and nature of the long-term demand for its data center services.

 Accordingly, NEXTDC has taken the strategic decision to prepare for future growth and to mitigate the risks of the company running out of new capacity in its key markets by purchasing the New Sites.